karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

 take away from this article:

--   Enterprise solutions have a *longer* **development lifecycle**, higher **investment**, and longer **lifespan** compared to consumer solutions.
+-   Enterprise solutions have a *longer* **development lifecycle**, higher **investment**, and longer **lifespan** than consumer solutions.
 This often requires reengineering and adaptation to evolving technology, which is a fantastic opportunity for developers to really add value and make a real *long-term* **impact**.

 -   The Java Virtual Machine (JVM) is a robust and secure platform for enterprise solutions.
-It\'s a great foundation to build powerful, reliable software on.
+It's a great foundation for powerful and reliable software.

 -   Java has undergone significant improvements with each Long-Term Support (LTS) release, introducing features like *functional